FAQs: Financial adviser exam

 16. Why does it take so long to receive my results?

-The research-based approach used by ACER for the marking of the exam to determine results takes time.
-Although the multiple choice questions are quickly scored, the analysis can only be undertaken when the written responses have been double-marked and adjudicated.
-In order to fairly compare candidates from one exam cycle to another, the raw scores are converted to a standardised scaled score, and then the standard-setting process is undertaken.
+The research-based approach used by ACER to mark the exam and determine results takes time.
+To fairly compare candidates from one exam cycle to another, the raw scores are converted to a standardised scaled score, and then the standard-setting process is undertaken.

 This approach may be quite different from practices used by some tertiary institutions where a determined raw score constitutes a pass or fail.
 It may also be the practice in some institutions to determine a percentage of students who pass according to distribution under a bell curve.
 This is not the case for this exam.

 The approach taken for the exam is an internationally recognised measurement methodology and allows for fair comparison between cohorts over time.
 The analysis steps ensure rigour and therefore take time but are necessary to ensure that accurate and fair results are provided to every candidate.
-It will take six to eight weeks to complete the process and release the results.
+It will take four to five weeks to complete the process and release the results.

 Exam questions and scaled scoring